vimc/montagu-api/docs/spec/Authentication.md

 Otherwise an error response is returned, as per [this part of the OAuth2 Spec](https://tools.ietf.org/html/rfc6749#section-5.2).

-## GET /set-shiny-cookie/
+## GET /set-cookies/
 Required permissions: `can-login`.

+This request can be made by a browser to set two cookies:

+1. `montagu_jwt_token`: This is the same token as is returned by the `/authenticate/` endpoint.
+It can be used as an alternative approach to getting access to further endpoint, especially in browser-based environments.
-This request can be made by a browser to set a cookie that allows authorized users to access Montagu shiny apps through their browser
+2. `jwt_token`: This is a cookie that allows authorized users to access Montagu shiny apps through their browser.
+It contains a JSON web token with a single claim, `allowed_shiny` which is true iff the user has the `reports.review` permission.

+ These cookies are HttpOnly, Secure, and last only as long as the browser session.

 ### Request
 When making an ajax request to this endpoint the Request `credentials` property must be set to `include`: https://developer.mozilla.org/en-US/docs/Web/API/Request/credentials

+To use the cookie in future AJAX requests, this `credentials` property must again be `include`.

 ### Response
-If the user is successfully authenticated, the response contains a `Set-Cookie` header, which sets a cookie called `jwt_token` containing a JSON web token with a single claim, `allowed_shiny` which is true iff the user has the `reports.review` permission.
-The cookie is HttpOnly, Secure, and lasts only as long as the browser session.
+If the user is successfully authenticated, the response contains a `Set-Cookie` header.

 ## GET /logout/
 Does not require authentication.